THE BENEFITS OF A WATER BIRTH OR WATER LABOR

 The warm water is relaxing and eases labor by reducing the release of adrenaline caused by pain and fear.
 The water also stimulates the release of endorphins promoting relaxation and pain reduction.
 The elasticity of the perineum is increased.
 These all help to result in an easier birth with fewer lacerations and tears, including the need for an episiotomy.

-Ironically, mainstream physicians routinely follow the obstetrical practice of cutting the perineum, known as "Episiotomy", during hospital deliveries in the United States, even though episiotomies have been shown to be the principal risk factor for severe tearing during delivery (the tear starts where the cut is made), which is the very injury that it is supposed to prevent.
-Copy and paste this link in your browser: "http://www.changesurfer.com/Hlth/episiotomy.html" for more information on the article "Episiotomy: The Ritual Genital Mutilation in Western Obstetrics".
+Ironically, mainstream physicians routinely follow the obstetrical practice of cutting the perineum, known as “Episiotomy”, during hospital deliveries in the United States, even though episiotomies have been shown to be the principal risk factor for severe tearing during delivery (the tear starts where the cut is made), which is the very injury that it is supposed to prevent.
+For more information on the article:

 Our specially designed birth pools are large enough to accommodate a labor support person such as the father or another support person, and are equipped with waterbed style heaters to maintain optimum water temperature.
 The great majority of women who have experienced water birth say that they would never want to have a baby any other way.